 One meter reader from Marin told the judge that PG&E was covering up Smart Meter fires and that he lost his job for not being quiet.
 He said when a customer had their power remotely turned on, after a a delinquent bill was paid up, the Smart Meters were frying.

 The CPUC held five hearings in all: Bakersfield, Santa Barbara, Los Angeles, San Clemente and Santa Rosa.
-Here’s a media report from Santa Barbara: Edison Customers Express Concern, Frustration Over Installation of Smart Meters, and a report from San Clemente.
+Here’s a media report from Santa Barbara: Edison Customers Express Concern, Frustration Over Installation of Smart Meters.

 Speakers comments will become part of the record in the Smart Meter opt out proceeding.
 Parties in the proceeding will next file briefs which are due January 11, 2013.
 A Commission decision is expected sometime next spring, or early summer of 2013.